What should I Know Regarding Pregnancy, Nursing and Administering MUCUS D to Children or the Elderly?

 - Severe Precaution: No established efficacy for cough and cold products age < 2 years.
 Do not use unless directed by clinician consultation.

-- Contraindication: Risk of respiratory depression, breathing problems.
+- Severe Precaution: Risk of respiratory depression, breathing problems.
 Contraindicated age< 6 years.

 - Severe Precaution: Risk of respiratory depression, slowed or difficult breathing, and exposure to the risk of addiction with misuse and abuse.
 Not indicated in pediatrics.